dadhichharshit22/Hospital-Management-/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Node.js
-- Next.js
 - TypeScript
 - TailwindCSS
-- Stripe
+- Razporpay
-- Zod
+- Redux
 - React Hook Form
 - Shadcn
 - uploadthing

 ## <a name="features">🔋 Features</a>

-👉 **Authentication (CRUD) with Clerk:** User management through Clerk, ensuring secure and efficient authentication.
+👉 **Authentication (CRUD) with Clerk:** User management through JWT Authentication, ensuring secure and efficient authentication.

-👉 **Events (CRUD):** Comprehensive functionality for creating, reading, updating, and deleting events, giving users full control over event management.
+👉 **Doctors (CRUD):** Comprehensive functionality for creating, reading, updating, and deleting events, giving users full control over event management.
-- **Create Events:** Users can effortlessly generate new events, providing essential details such as title, date, location, and any additional information.
+- **Create Doctor:** Users can effortlessly generate new events, providing essential details such as title, date, location, and any additional information.
-- **Read Events:** Seamless access to a detailed view of all events, allowing users to explore event specifics, including descriptions, schedules, and related information.
+- **Appointement:** Seamless access to a detailed view of all events, allowing users to explore event specifics, including descriptions, schedules, and related information.
 - **Update Events:** Empowering users to modify event details dynamically, ensuring that event information remains accurate and up-to-date.
 - **Delete Events:** A straightforward process for removing events from the system, giving administrators the ability to manage and curate the platform effectively.